Polymer/old-docs-site/docs/polymer/polymer.md

 ### Adding public properties and methods {#propertiesmethods}

-If you wish to define methods/properties on your element (optional), pass an object as the second argument to `Polymer()`.
+To define methods/properties on your element, pass an object argument to `Polymer()`.
 This object is used to define the element's `prototype`.

 The following example defines a property `message`, a property `greeting` using an ES5 getter, and a method `foo`: